 Please read more about this on our article from FAQ: https://support.heimdalsecurity.com/hc/en-us/articles/214423645-UNINSTALL-APPLICATION-feature-explained

-2. Traffic check – Malicious websites, zero-day exploits and data ex-filtration
+2. Traffic check – Malicious websites, zero-day exploits, and data ex-filtration

 Internet traffic checking in Heimdal™ Threat Prevention - Endpoint is based on a database and a filtering engine.
-It blocks websites with malicious content or blocks access to servers which are controlled and operated by IT Criminals.
+It blocks websites with malicious content or blocks access to servers that are controlled and operated by IT Criminals.

 Heimdal™ Threat Prevention - Endpoint also incorporates heuristic traffic checking and statistical analysis to discover new and yet unknown threats.
-By doing so it protects a corporate network or private user from opening backdoors, uploading data into the hands of hackers or from having data ex-filtrated from PCs or Networks.
+By doing so it protects a corporate network or private user from opening backdoors, uploading data into the hands of hackers, or from having data ex-filtrated from PCs or Networks.